gvwilson/sensibleadventures/nardica/nardica.md

 three times their size but leaving half their wake.
 For a moment Iffy forgot to feel worried and angry about Honesty and their trip and everything else.
 The warship looked like it had been built yesterday rather than almost a century ago.
-The intricate sensorr-baffling whorls on her hull made Iffy's eyes swim when she looked at them too long, but where the *Guinevere* pushed through waves, the *Bengal* seemed to somehow slip past them.
+The intricate sensor-baffling whorls on her hull made Iffy's eyes swim when she looked at them too long, but where the *Guinevere* pushed through waves, the *Bengal* seemed to somehow slip past them.
 Iffy felt almost hungry thinking about what her engines must look like.